chequanghuy/How-to-combine-similarity-metrics-for-ReID-problem/README.md

 - `--uncertainty`: Enable uncertain centroid calculation.
 (Optional)
 - `--weighted`: Use weighted centroid calculation when uncertainty is provided.
 (Optional)
 - `--k`: Top-k similarity based on uncertainty.
 Default is 5.
+- `--vis_top`: This argument determines the number of top_k values to be visualized.
+Default is 0.
+- `--coeff_method`: Specify the method to be used for training.
+Options are "logistic" or "svm".
+Default is "logistic".
+- `--rand_seed`: Set a specific random seed for reproducibility.
+Default is 0.